Where are the best places for snorkeling in French Guiana?

 French Guiana’s shore waters boast perfect temperatures, permanently between 82.4°F/28°C and 86°F/30°C. It is advised you wear a rashguard for sun protection, even if the weather is cloudy.

-If the bad underwater visibility is the main reason which makes snorkeling in French Guiana a challenge, also be careful with the currents, which can be strong along the coasts and near the islets.
+If the bad underwater visibility is the main reason making snorkeling in French Guiana a challenge, also be careful with the currents, which can be strong along the coasts and near the islets.
 Always seek local advice before engaging in a snorkeling session in the region.

 Where to spot them?